Springer & Steinberg, P.C.

 Preserve evidence.
 If circumstances allow, photographs of the scene, the equipment involved, and the injury itself can be valuable.
 Witness contact information, incident reports, and any written communications related to the event should be preserved.
 In industrial settings, employers are often required to file OSHA incident reports, which can be obtained through public records requests.

 Obtain and organize medical records.
 Your attorney will need complete medical records from every provider who treated your burns, including emergency transport records, hospital records, surgical notes, and rehabilitation records.
-These documents establish the nature and severity of your injury and the cost of your care.

 This directory lists Colorado-licensed attorneys and law firms who handle burn injury cases in the Denver metropolitan area.
 Each listing includes contact information and, where provided, information about the firm's practice focus.
 This directory does not rank attorneys, endorse any particular firm, or guarantee the outcome of any legal matter.
-The presence of an attorney in this directory is not a representation of their qualifications beyond Colorado bar licensure.

 When evaluating attorneys, consider asking about their experience with burn injury cases specifically, their familiarity with the Rocky Mountain Regional Burn Center's medical documentation, their approach to working with medical and vocational experts, and their fee structure.
 Colorado Rules of Professional Conduct require attorneys to provide written fee agreements for contingency arrangements.